tock/tock/doc/Design.md

 ![Tock architecture](architecture.png)

-Tock includes three architectural components: a small trusted kernel, written in Rust, which implements a hardware abstraction layer (HAL), scheduler, and platform-specific configuration.
+Tock includes three architectural components: a small trusted kernel, written in Rust, which implements a hardware abstraction layer (HAL); scheduler; and platform-specific configuration.
 Other system components are implemented in one of two protection mechanisms: **capsules**, which are compiled with the kernel and use Rust’s type and module systems for safety, and **processes**, which use the MPU